winter3angle/dumbsec/content/oscp-prep/oscp-failure.md

  * Take breaks.
 I was going out with my dog for three times and it was great.
    Every time I was returing refreshed and full of ideas to try.
  * Take naps.
 This is necessary but hard for me.
 Difficult to fall asleep when I'm thinking about some nasty task.
-Sleeped just about 3.5 hours in total.
+Slept just about 3.5 hours in total.
  * Eat well and healthy.
 Hunger likely is not the expected feeling while taking the tough exam.
  * Switch between machines.
 Proved to be great technique to get out from the